alljoyn/xmppconn/README.md

 #### RapidJSON

 It is necessary to download the RapidJSON source code (building is not necessary since the library is header-only).
-Source code can be downloaded from here.
+Source code can be downloaded from https://github.com/miloyip/rapidjson.git.
 After downloading, the RAPIDJSON\_PATH environment variable must be defined before building xmppconn.
-If your RapidJSON source code folder is RAPIDJSON\_ROOT, then RAPIDJSON\_PATH needs to point to $RAPIDJSON\_ROOT/include:
+For example, if your RapidJSON source code folder is RAPIDJSON\_ROOT, then RAPIDJSON\_PATH needs to point to $RAPIDJSON\_ROOT/include:

     export RAPIDJSON_PATH=$RAPIDJSON_ROOT/include